betrybe/mongodb-query-evaluator-action/README.md

 To call the evaluator action you must create `.github/workflows/main.yml` in the project repo with the MongoDB docker container

+You should check the last release [here](https://github.com/betrybe/mongodb-query-evaluator-action/releases) to use the most recent stable version of the evaluator.

 You must provide the `DBNAME` envvar and set the inputs (detailed below):

 ```yml